ifaist0s/VESTA-Setup/README.md

 chmod 0775 mxroute-*.tpl
 ```

-## Provisioned space (get-prov.sh) ##
+## Provisioned space (get-alloc-stor.sh) ##
 The admin of a VESTA CP Installation can define Packages, that allocate resources to users.
-When creating new users in VESTA GUI and assigning Packages to them, storage space is provisioned for each one.
-This is a draft approach in checking how much storage space is provisioned, ny counting how many users there are per different Package.
+When creating new users in VESTA GUI and assigning Packages to them, storage space is allocated to each one.
+This is a draft approach in checking how much storage space is allocated, by counting how many users are assigned to each Package.

-For starters, the admin needs to manually configure the Package names as variables in the script.
-Future versions might read the pagkages directly from VESTA.